-Draft regulation 58 Closure Plan: cessation or suspension of production
+Closure Plan: cessation or suspension of production

-1. A Contractor shall, at least 12 months prior to the planned end of Commercial Production or any suspension of activities in the Mining Area under regulation 30, or as soon as is reasonably practicable in the case of any unexpected cessation or suspension, submit to the Secretary-General, for the approval of the Commission, a final Closure Plan, if such cessation or suspension requires a Material Change to the Closure Plan.

-2. The Commission shall consider the final Closure Plan at its next meeting, provided that it has been circulated at least 30 Days in advance of the meeting.

-3. The Commission shall:

-(a) Approve the final Closure Plan; or

-(b) Suggest amendments or modifications to the final Closure Plan as a condition for approval of the plan; and
+- 1. A Contractor shall, at least 12 months prior to the planned end of Commercial Production or any suspension of activities in the Mining Area under regulation 30, or as soon as is reasonably practicable in the case of any unexpected cessation or suspension, submit to the Secretary-General, for the consideration of the Commission, a final Closure Plan, if such cessation or suspension requires a Material Change to the Closure Plan. - 2.
+The Commission shall consider the final Closure Plan at its next meeting, provided that it has been circulated at least 30 Days in advance of the meeting. - 3.
+The Commission shall: - (a) Approve the final Closure Plan; or - (b) Suggest amendments to the final Closure Plan as a condition for approval of the plan; and

-(c) Review the amount of the Environmental Performance Guarantee provided under regulation 27.
+- (c) Reject the final Closure Plan in the event that the amendments are not made by the Contractor. - 4.
+The Commission shall review the amount of the Environmental Performance Guarantee provided under regulation 27.